 As a British national living in Spain you could be at risk as Britain leaves the EU if you have not already officially registered as an EU resident and also on the town hall census (‘padrón’).
 See more details below.

 - Registering as an official resident with the Spanish authorities

 If you are a British national already living in Spain and it is your main home, British Government advice is to make sure you are recorded as an official resident in Spain.
 This is the well-known credit-card-sized green EU-citizen residency certificate (or A4 sheet) issued by the Spanish government following EU law and which most British nationals resident in Spain now have.

-If you have not already done this, doing so now will ensure your residency is officially recorded up to Brexit on 29 March 2019 and you are in the best position to have your rights protected, pending details of the final EU-leaving deal which has still to be agreed.
+If you have not already done this, doing so now will ensure your residency is officially recorded up to Brexit and you are in the best position to have your rights protected, pending details of the final EU-leaving deal which has still to be agreed.
 If you have been here more than three months and intend to stay you need to register as soon as possible.